-- This schedule of topics, readings, and translations is not set in stone and may change as the semester progresses, depending on the progress of the class and, consequently, time availability. - All the reading and translation assignments must be completed in full by the beginning of the class period indicated.
-Being unprepared in class will be noted by the instructor and factored into your final grade.
+- This schedule of topics, readings, and translations is not set in stone and may be modified as the semester progresses, depending on the progress of the class and, consequently, time availability. - All the reading and translation assignments must be completed in full by the beginning of the class period indicated.
+Being unprepared in class will be noted by the instructor and factored into your final grade. - All the details concerning daily assignments can be found on the Canvas platform in Assignments, Files, and Pages.

-Week 1 (Jan.
-5, 7)
+Week 1 (Aug 31, Sept 2, 4)

 Course aims.
 Course pack: Unit 1.
 Basic translation terminology.
 Unit 2.
 Dictionaries.
+Translation practicum.